grumpypenny/sentiment-analysis-and-music-generation/README.md

 __NOTE:__

-This process will overwrite any existing song in `outputMIDI`.
+- This process will overwrite any existing song in `outputMIDI`.
+- `a2m.py` uses `abcmidi`, which only works on Linux systems, on windows it will crash.
+- If on windows then you can copy the abc file into [this website](https://www.mandolintab.net/abcconverter.php) to convert it.

 ## Deployment ##